From $150 per person

 The following units will be included in your certificate:

-Participants must be able to complete the practical demonstrations for the course, including being able to safely confine emergencies and use initial response equipment.
+Participants must have the physical capacity to complete all practical demonstrations, such as being able to safely confine emergencies using initial response equipment.

 Individuals undertaking this course will be expected to complete both written and practical assessment tasks.